sdr-enthusiasts/docker-rtlsdrairband/README.md

 When that value is set, all ICECAST_* configuration values are ignored and your custom provided `icecast.xml` will be used.

 In the mounted volume, provide a file named `icecast.xml` with your configuration.
 See the [icecast documentation](https://icecast.org/docs/) for details on proper formatting of the file.

+## NFM

+The primary purpose of this container is to monitor VHF airband communications.
+However, the underlying software is not limited to strictly VHF communications and AM modulation.
+Using the `fredclausen/rtlsdrairband:latest_nfm` image you have the ability to enable NFM modulation and monitor additional radio communications (as I understand it, things like Railroad communications).
+This is not enabled in the `latest` tag by default because of the additional CPU overhead required (should be marginal, but not negligible if your hardware is constrained), but if you desire the functionality, please use the `latest_nfm` tag.

 ## Accessing the Web Interface